- 29 strike days in the first six months of 2018 have caused delays and cancellations affecting millions of travellers.

 NET, the Network for the European Private Sector in Tourism is a high-level contact group of key European trade associations in the tourism sector.
-Its members include trade associations representing cruise companies (CLIA), travel agents and tour operators (ECTAA), campsites, holidays parks and holiday villages (EFCO&HPA), European inbound tourism operators (ETOA), rural and farm tourism operators (EUROGITES), hotels, restaurants and cafés (HOTREC), amusement parks and attractions (IAAPA), and bus, coach and taxi operators (IRU).
-NET’s purpose is to develop common goals for the tourism industry and work with policy makers and other partners to achieve them.
+Its members include trade associations representing cruise companies (CLIA), travel agents and tour operators (ECTAA), campsites, holiday parks and holiday villages (EFCO&HPA), European inbound tourism operators (ETOA), rural and farm tourism operators (EUROGITES), hotels, restaurants and cafés (HOTREC), amusement parks and attractions (IAAPA), and bus, coach and taxi operators (IRU).
+NET’s purpose is to develop common goals for the tourism industry and work with policymakers and other partners to achieve them.

 Ms. Christina Russe